busrakaraa/currency-converter/README.md

-In this tutorial project, I used currency converter api from https://manage.exchangeratesapi.io/ .
+In this React tutorial project, I used currency converter api from https://manage.exchangeratesapi.io/ .

 --------------------------------------------------
 # Getting Started with Create React App